aaalgo/tapp/README.md

 TA++ depends on two libraries: TA-lib and boost date & time.
 If you use g++ and the latest version of TA-lib, you need to add "-lboost_date_time -lta_lib" to your g++ commandline.

 To build the example program, type "make" in the project directory.
+After running the example program, a file named "c.gp" will be generated.
+Run "gnuplot c.gp" to produce the image file "c.png".